jsbots/AutoFish/README.md

    - After casting the bot will make 3 attempts to find the bobber, if it fails it will stop the application.
 It mostly means that the fishing zone isn't good enough.
 9. Don't use your keyboard and mouse while the bot is working.
 10. You can press **'space'** to **stop the bot**.

+If you use the bot on unofficial servers and don't care about making it look like a player you can turn off **Like a human** option and all the other random values to make the bot work much faster (usually 3-4 times faster).

 ## Fishing Zone :dart: